Monday, April 9, 2018

 1. Opening prayer

-Merciful Father, in this holy time of prayer and of listening to your Word, send also to me your holy angel that I may receive the proclamation of salvation and that, after opening my heart, I may offer my yes to Love.
-Let, I beg you, the Holy Spirit overshadow me as an overwhelming power.
-As from now, Father, I do not wish to express anything other than my “Yes!” and to say to you: “Behold, I am here for you.
-Do unto me whatever pleases you”.
+Merciful Father, in this holy time of prayer and of listening to Your Word, send also to me Your holy angel that I may receive the proclamation of salvation and that, after opening my heart, I may offer my yes to Love.
+Let, I beg You, the Holy Spirit overshadow me as an overwhelming power.
+From now on, Father, I do not wish to express anything other than my “Yes!” and to say to You: “Behold, I am here for You.
+Do unto me whatever pleases You.”
 Amen.

 a) The context of the passage: